ClimateImpactLab/energy-code-release-2020/3_post_projection/1_visualise_impacts/README.md

 ### `plot_kernel_density_functions.R`
 - This code generates visualisations of the uncertainty around our projected impacts due to climate change on selected Impact Regions.
 We do this by taking draws from the distribution of impacts for these impact regions, by loading in the mean and variance of their impacts by GCM for the year 2099.
 By taking a draws from in each of these distributions in proportion to each GCM's weight (see Appendix Table A.1 for more details), we can calculate the mixture distribution for each Impact Region.
-- Note - this code sources `0_utils/kernel_densities.R` for a plotting function.
+- Note - this code sources functions from `0_utils/kernel_densities.R`.
 - The outputs of this code are used in Figure 3A of the paper.
 - Code inputs:
 	- `/code_release_data/projection_system_outputs/IR_GCM_level_impacts/gcm_damages-main_model-total_energy-SSP3-rcp85-high-fulladapt-price014-2099-select_IRs.csv`: GCM level impacts for selected Impact Regions in the year 2099.